Top 10 Pieces of Advice for Young People with Depression

 9 Think about people with worse lives

 What do you want the depressed people to do?
-Jump around dancing whole singing "Yay!
+Jump around dancing while singing "Yay!
 The children in Africa are starving!"?
 Someone having it worse than you doesn't fix the problem you have at the moment.

 10 Do something you like doing

-Try doing anything you're interested in or what you like, it can help cure depression.
+Try doing anything you're interested in or what you like.
+It can help cure depression.

 The Contenders